-Inadequate Specifics Are Provided On Business Operation, Scale And Potential Useage Rights We note that the SEE states that "Manly Boatshed has executed and Agreement for Lease (AFL) with RMS for a 40-year lease term for the site, subject to fulfilling the terms of the PTL" However the ongoing useage / lessee rights and obligations included in the AFL are not provided.
+Inadequate Specifics Are Provided on Business Operation, Scale And Potential Useage Rights

+We note that the SEE states that "Manly Boatshed has executed and Agreement for Lease (AFL) with RMS for a 40-year lease term for the site, subject to fulfilling the terms of the PTL " However the ongoing useage / lessee rights and obligations included in the AFL are not provided.
 FFM requested a redacted copy, to review the rights and obligations of the current and any future owners.
 This has not been produced which creates difficulties for full assessment of the current DA.
 Also unclear is the extent of increased storage of passive craft.
 Pg 36 of the SEE refers to an increase of 45 kayaks only.
-However the new passive craft storage shed is said to accommodate 54 craft.

-No one questions the integrity of the current owners; we appreciate their willingness to consult with us.
-However the DA does not appear to match their stated intended use and this raises concerns as to what could be done by future owners, if the DA were to be approved in its current, opaque form.
+However, the new passive craft storage shed is said to accommodate 54 craft.
+We now note that the revised application makes reference to 108 passive craft the changes still don't appear to align with their stated intended use.
+This raises concerns as to what could be done by future owners, if the DA were to be approved in its current, opaque form.